ualsg/ualsg.netlify.app/content/authors/lawrence/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Researchers
-- Alumni
+- Members
 ---

-Ang Li Min is undergraduate student at NUS pursuing a Bachelor of Social Sciences (Honours) in Geography with a double minor in Geographic Information Systems (GIS) and Urban Studies.
-He is interested in geospatial analysis and issues with concerns of cultural and urban geography of landscapes and places.
+Lawrence is final year undergraduate student at NUS Geography.
+At our Lab, he is focusing on analysing authoritative building information around the world and understanding government policies on open geospatial data.
-His experience includes an internship at the Urban Redevelopment Authority, and working as Research Assistant at the Asia Research Institute.
+Lawrence's working experience includes multiple research stints: at the Singapore Land Authority, NUS Saw Swee Hock School of Public Health, and the NUS Chinese Studies Department.